-If Huckleberry Seed isn't an all-time great name for a poker player, we don't know what is.
+If Huckleberry Seed, more known as Huck Seed, isn't an all-time great name for a poker player, we don't know what is.

 The 1996 World Series of Poker Main Event champion Seed has been a fixture - and a very noticeable one at that, given his height - in the poker world for well on 25 years now.